 Radical Reviews — Responding and Resolving the Right Way

 Whether we want to admit it or not, what other people think about us does matter – especially in the business world.
 Positive reviews are still a leading cause for new business transactions.
 Consumers are trusting online reviews more than ever.
-In a recent study, Qualtrics found that 91% of 18-34 year olds trust online reviews as much as personal recommendations (Qualtrics, 2021).
+In a recent study, Qualtrics found that 91% of 18- to 34-year-olds trust online reviews as much as personal recommendations (Qualtrics, 2021).
 In the same study, it was found that four out of five consumers changed their mind about a purchase because of negative reviews online (Qualtrics, 2021).
 Knowing this, it is crucial to understand what to do when your business’s reputation is called into question.

 Here’s a list of our top tips for how to respond to negative online reviews and preserve your reputation.